acfoltzer/learngenomics.dev/docs/04-genomic-file-formats/01-compression-and-BGZF.md

 ### Worked Example

+TODO ACF 2025-06-04:
+- we might want to break up these bash code blocks so the copy buttons can work properly if someone is trying to follow along.
+- point folks toward installing `tabix` tools

 1. First, we'll start by downloading the GENCODE gene model v32.
 We'll remove the header line and then sort by chromosome name then genomic start location (numerically), as that is what `bgzip` expects.